shannaurelle/nuclear-decay-simulation/README.md

 ## How To Use

-1. Install Python 3
+1. Install Python and Pygame

-2. Install Pygame

-3. Open MainSimulation.py to run the program
+2. Open MainSimulation.py to run the program

-## Download pages / Guides for Installation
+## Installation Guides

 Python 3.x: [https://www.python.org/downloads/](https://www.python.org/downloads/)